fanteastick/quartz-test/content/linux/Docker and Portainer FAQs.md

 > [!NOTE] bridge
 >
-> If you don’t specify a driver, this type of network will be created by default.
+> If you don't specify a driver, this type of network will be created by default.
 Bridge networks are normally used when your applications run in standalone containers that need to communicate with each other.

 ## Rebuilding a docker image based on your system architecture